Ultima, Wizardry, The Black Onyx and the origin of JRPGs

 20,000 Ultima (California Pacific Computer Co., June 1981)

-Not only do we learn that Wizardry outsold Ultima - at least in the beginning - their actual releases apparently were much closer together than Wikipedia & company would have one believe.
+Not only do we learn that Wizardry outsold Ultima - at least in the beginning - their actual releases apparently were much closer together than many sources would have one believe.
 Why does it matter?
 Well, aside from historic accuracy, it means for one that Wizardry itself could hardly have been influenced by Ultima.
 Even moreso as the Sir-Tech game was available in some kind of public beta / preorder state earlier that year, as High score!: the illustrated history of electronic games by Rusel DeMaria and Johnny L. Wilson tells us (among others).
 It also means that whatever common traits Ultima and Wizardry had weren't necessarily "old news" to early players of the latter.

 But wait, there's still Akalabeth, isn't it?
 The supposedly highly influental "Ultima 0," programmed by Garriott in 1979 and also published via California Pacific in 1980.
 According to 1Up, "Akalabeth sold tens of thousands of copies."
 To quote the aforementioned book High Score!, this figure stems from a statement made by Lord British himself: "They sold 30,000 units, and my royalty was $5 per unit.
 Something that had taken four to six weeks to create had earned me $150,000."